-Looking for a good gaming PC with a GTX 1070 but don’t know what else to consider?
+Looking for the best gaming PC with a GTX 1070 but don’t know what else to consider?
 You have to look at all of the hardware to ensure that you’re getting a deal.

 You have to look at what the PC has to offer for a processor, RAM, storage and any features that it might have.
 I will share what I think is the ideal PC to go with as well as another PC or a build that will provide a similar, awesome experience.